Frankfurt-Rödelheim station: Old station

-The Homburg Railway was opened in 1860 to connect Frankfurt and Bad Homburg, replacing a horse bus line established in 1850.
+The Homburg Railway was opened in 1860 to connect Frankfurt and Bad Homburg, replacing a horse-drawn omnibus line established in 1850.
 Rödelheim station was opened with the line.
 Originally, the line between the Main-Weser line and Rödelheim passed through the Rebstockgelände ("vineyards") to the west of Frankfurt.
 The current route between Rödelheim and the Main-Weser line at Bockenheim station (now Frankfurt West station) replaced the old line in 1884.
 In 1874, the Kronberg Railway was originally opened as a single track via Eschborn to Kronberg im Taunus.
 The old station was closed and the station moved to its present location.